 I didn’t much like the tiles around the fireplaces, even though they were a little better than a blank board.
-I considered covering the whole opening, like I had done with the first fireplace.
+I considered covering the whole opening, as I had done with the first fireplace.
 Then I discovered some that you can use to cover tiles you don’t like.
 They come in many sizes and patterns.
 The ones I ordered were 6"x6" and fit the tiles I was covering perfectly.
-They are an assortment of patterns, and once they were installed they looked much more like real tiles than I expected. tile stickers
+They are an assortment of patterns, and once they were installed, they looked much more like real tiles than I expected. tile stickers

 If you don’t already have tiles, the stickers can be used to make it look like you do.
-There is also stick on backsplash made for kitchens, so you could put something like subway tile, or whatever pattern you like over the whole thing.
+There is also stick on backsplash made for kitchens so you could put something like subway tile, or whatever pattern you like over the whole thing.
 I must say, I am pretty impressed with what you can do with some stick on vinyl.
 The other nice thing about it is that it comes off as easily as it goes on.
 That’s nice if you are a renter, and the owner doesn’t want things changed.

 Below is the mantle in my bedroom.
 I repainted it.
-Someone had started to stain it a very dark color, and never finished.
+Someone had started to stain it a very dark color and never finished.
 They must have realized that it wasn’t going to look good.
 The room is painted a dark red with white trim.
 Therefore, I went ahead and painted it white.
 That’s what color all the other mantelpieces in the house already were.